Shots In The Dark

 Thanks, John.
 Appreciate that.

-the article, because it's behind the Times' firewall.
+You probably can't read the article, because it's behind the Times' firewall.
 But then again, you don't really need to.

 More Tales from the Wild